Reclassifying Real Property For Tax Purposes In New York

-Section 1802 of the New York Real Property Tax Law establishes four classes of real property for purposes of taxation.
+New York law establishes four classes of real property for purposes of property taxation.
 Your assessment includes a determination of the property’s tax classification.
-The “tax class” determines which tax rate will be applied to your bill.
-An erroneous “tax class” can result in not only the wrong tax rate being applied, but also an artificially high assessment.
+The tax class determines which tax rate will be applied to your bill.
+An erroneous tax class can result in not only the wrong tax rate being applied but also an artificially high assessment.